laoban-dev/laoban-dev.github.io/docs/laoban/COOKBOOK.md

 <div name="guardOs"></div>

-# Execute a script differently on windows or linux
+# Execute a command differently on windows or linux

 For example we want to run a script differently on windows or linux.